camunda/camunda-bpm-examples/dmn-engine/dmn-engine-drg/README.md

 The example contains a Java class with a Main Method in which the DMN Engine is bootstraped and used to execute a decision loaded from the classpath.

-## The used Decision Requirements Diagram
+## The used Decision Requirements Graph

 The example uses a DRG from the [DRG reference] to decide which dish should be served to our guests for dinner: